No Cry Sleep Training

 But we’re supposed to take care of helpless newborns on two hours of broken sleep a night for two months?
 Heck, we’re supposed to still drive around, work, take care of our family, and do everything while sleep deprived for months?

 Sure, sounds reasonable.
 Oh, wait, no it doesn’t.
 It sounds very unsafe actually.
 So wanting to encourage your baby to sleep so you too can rest is not selfish.

 It’s healthy and a part of safety for everyone a parent interacts with, especially that newborn baby.

 I am pro sleep training.
 That doesn’t mean I am pro cry it out sleep training.
 I am not here to argue with those methods, they just weren’t for me.
 If my child needs me in the middle of the night I go to them, no matter what.

 I am pro sleep teaching, which meant I needed a no cry sleep solution.
 Fortunately, there are multiple sleep training methods, and we did sleep train in our own way.
 You can encourage good sleep habits without tears.

-Good Sleep Environment
+1. Create a Good Sleep Environment

 Your baby needs a good sleep environment.
 This doesn’t mean they need the most adorable nursery in the world.
 They need a place to sleep that is safe and conducive to sleep.